 Plasma Module

 A plasma system involves multiple interacting physics phenomena that affect its behavior, including fluid mechanics, chemical reactions, physical kinetics, heat and mass transfer, and electromagnetics.
 The Plasma Module is a specialized add-on product to COMSOL Multiphysics® for modeling nonequilibrium and equilibrium discharges, which occur in a wide range of engineering disciplines.
-Developed to handle arbitrary systems, the Plasma Module provides predefined settings for modeling direct current (DC) discharges, inductively coupled plasmas (ICP), microwave plasmas, capacitively coupled plasmas (CCP), and corona discharges.
+Developed to handle arbitrary systems, the Plasma Module provides predefined settings for modeling direct current (DC) discharges, inductively coupled plasmas (ICP), microwave plasmas, capacitively coupled plasmas (CCP), combinations of ICP and CCP, and corona discharges.

 Contact COMSOL